mxagar/elastic_search_guide/README.md

 // This time it is an employee!
 // We need to:
 // - specify the id of the parent document (department): 1
-// - add the same id in the routing, so that the employee and the department are in the same shard
+// - define the routing id so that the employee and the department are in the same shard; the routing id refers to the highest parent id in the hierarchy, in this case, add the highest parent is actually the next parent, i.e., the parent document id
 // - assign the value/child entry to the join_field
 // Note that dynamic mapping is applied,
 // - no employees field is specified